samuelarogbonlo/.escrow/README.md

 ## 🌟 **Overview**

-.escrow is a trustless escrow solution that enables secure transactions between freelancers and clients without requiring intermediaries.
-Built using ink! smart contracts on Polkadot, it provides transparent, automated escrow services with minimal fees.
+.escrow is a trustless escrow solution that enables secure transactions between freelancers and clients, eliminating the need for intermediaries.
+Built using ink!
+Smart contracts on Polkadot provide transparent, automated escrow services with minimal fees.

 ## 🚀 Key Features